 If you keep your refrigerator or freezer set unnecessarily low, you can use up more energy and end up with a much higher bill.

 Refrigerators and freezers should not be set too cold.
-Refrigerators should maintain a temperature of 37 to 40 degrees Fahrenheit to work at peak efficiency and minimize energy costs.
+Refrigerators should maintain a temperature of 37 to 40 F to work at peak efficiency and minimize energy costs.
 Freezers should be at 5 degrees.
 Stand-alone freezers for long storage can be set at 0 degrees.
 To check your refrigerator's temperature, set a thermometer in a glass of water in the center of the appliance.
 Read the thermometer after 24 hours.
 For a freezer, place a thermometer in between packages.
 Again, read the thermometer after 24 hours.

 04 of 04

 Position Your Refrigerator Strategically